slatedocs/slate/source/index.html.md

 </aside>

 ### Phase II - Exploring
 During this phase, players can start breaking the walls (trees) that isolate them from other players.
-You will be able to find the shop, other players and high density minerals.
+You will be able to find one of the many shops, other players and high density minerals.

 Trees have 5HP, which means your bot will destroy them faster if you have more attack power.